How to Get Paid for Sponsored Posts on Instagram

 We’ve been in love with Evan for a while now, we met him way back in July when we soft launched Plann into the app store and ran a competition – he took out the title and we were thrilled to send him a polaroid camera.

-In a few short months, Evan has gone from strength to strength and recently moved from micro-blogger, to paid micro-blogger.
+In a few short months, Evan has gone from strength to strength and recently moved from micro-blogger, to paid micro-blogger and now gets paid to post on Instagram.

 We’re thrilled to see you again!

-Hope you don't mind, but let's dive straight in.
+Hope you don’t mind, let’s dive straight in.

 What is your purpose on Instagram, and how long have you been posting?